aharvard/andrewharvard.com/src/portfolio/campaign-finance-data-journalism.md

   imageAlt: ''
 ---

-I led the design and UI development of a website data journalists used to explore campaign finance for local and notational political campaigns.
+I led the design and UI development of a website data journalists used to explore campaign finance for local and national political campaigns.

 ## Visual Style Guide